 PCOS or polycystic ovarian syndrome affects as many as 10% of women in the UK and up to 20% of women worldwide.
 In this article we cover the four types of PCOS, how to identify which type you may have, and recommended next steps.

 - PCOS stands for the polycystic ovarian syndrome.

 - The four types of PCOS are insulin-resistant PCOS, post-pill PCOS, inflammatory PCOS, and adrenal PCOS.

 - Insulin resistant PCOS is the most common type of PCOS.
 There is much we can do to reverse insulin resistance including balancing blood sugar.

 - PCOS has nothing to do with cysts on the ovaries (despite its name).
 PCOS is in fact eggs or follicles on the ovaries, which are a normal presence in the ovaries.

-- Why Anovulatory Androgen Excess (AAE) is a more appropriate and accurate name for PCOS.
+- We believe Anovulatory Androgen Excess (AAE) is a more appropriate and accurate name for PCOS.